 Young & Associates Consulting Engineers Listed by play Ransomware Group

-On February 22, 2026, the Play ransomware group added Young & Associates Consulting Engineers to its public leak site, confirming that internal files had been exfiltrated from the United States-based civil engineering firm.
+On February 22, 2026, the Play ransomware group added Young & Associates Consulting Engineers to its public leak site, claiming that internal files had been exfiltrated from the United States-based civil engineering firm.

 Public reporting indicates the firm’s data appeared on the Play ransomware leak portal hosted on the dark web.
 The listing states that internal files were taken during a ransomware attack, although the exact volume of data and the specific types of records remain unclear from available information.
 No confirmed victim count has been released, and the company has not yet issued a public statement detailing what was taken.
 The Play group typically posts samples or proof of exfiltration when a target does not meet their demands.